crustymonkey/rust-cwrap/README.md

 Version 0.2.0 is a **breaking upgrade**.
 You will have to remove all previous state files you have on disk.
 Replacing the cwrap binary with a 0.2.x binary without removing state files will cause a crash (by design).
 The state on disk has changed between versions.

 ## About
-This is mostly the same implementation as [cron-wrap](https://github.com/crustymonkey/cron-wrap), but without the SMTP options.
-Those *may* be added later, but for now, this should be fully usable for most cases.
+This is mostly the same implementation as [cron-wrap](https://github.com/crustymonkey/cron-wrap), but a nice static Rust binary without having to manage Python dependencies.

 See `cwrap --help` for all of the various options here.